-Snorkeling is a great way to explore underwater life without the complicated equipment required of scuba diving.
-It's important to learn how to breathe properly using snorkels and to receive instruction from an experienced snorkeler or equipment-rental facility.
+Snorkeling is a great way to explore underwater life without the complicated equipment required for scuba diving.
+It is important to learn how to breathe properly using snorkels and to receive instruction from an experienced snorkeler or equipment rental facility.

 Coral, an ecosystem of shell and marine life, is a popular attraction for snorkelers and must be respected.
 As ocean organisms that support plants and fish, coral reefs are an essential part of the underwater ecosystem.
-Unfortunately, the coral reef is threatened by climate change, ocean acidification, and people who mistreat it.
-Touching coral can harm the delicate outer layer, which may take up to 100 years to recover.
+Unfortunately, coral reefs are under threat due to changes in climate patterns, ocean acidification, and people who mistreat it.
+Touching coral can harm the delicate outer layer, which may take as long as one hundred years to recover.

 It is important to know where it is safe to snorkel.
-Snorkeling is mostly recommended in warm ocean water with minimal waves or current.
+Snorkeling is recommended in warm ocean water with minimal waves or current.

-- National Association of Underwater Instructors - Professional Association of Diving Instructors - Snorkeling info
+- National Association of Underwater Instructors - Professional Association of Diving Instructors - Snorkeling 101: The Complete Guide to Snorkeling